($1,335) Moving From Kansas to Wisconsin

 • Moving Permits: Wisconsin does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

 • Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Wisconsin.
+You can set an official move date on the form so that all your mail will get properly forwarded to Wisconsin.
 Get started here.

-• Mover's Insurance: Every state has their own requirements when it comes to insurance.
+• Mover's Insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
 For a secure move in Wisconsin, explore movers' insurance options to safeguard your belongings.
 Many moving companies offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 Elevate your protection with discussions on Full Value Protection or explore customized plans from third-party insurance providers.
 Understand coverage limits, potential extra costs, and read reviews to make an informed decision on your Wisconsin state moving insurance.
 Ensure a smooth and protected relocation experience with the right insurance coverage.

 • Moving Checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.